 Despite e-tailers already paying towards collection and recycling, councils still spend tens of millions annually towards collection and recycling of cardboard.
-It is this very fact that has triggered discussion for cardboard tax, which was initiated by Amazons huge costs that are associated when dealing with its packaging.
+It is this very fact that has triggered discussion for e-tailer cardboard tax, which was initiated by Amazons huge costs that are associated when dealing with its packaging.

 Amazon has recently been under scrutiny for their over-sized packaging with consumer group Which? highlighting the large amount of wastage when transporting goods.
 A prime example being of a printer ink cartridge arriving in a box 11 times its size.
 Surprising in an age where waste and packaging are major buzzwords.